simplex-chat/simplex-chat/blog/20220901-simplex-chat-v3.2-incognito-mode.md

 ### Assign names to your contacts

-You can now change the name under which your conntacts appear in the chats.
-This is particularly useful when somebody connected to your with their random name – you can change to be related to the context of the connection.
+You can now change the name under which your contacts appear in the chats.
+This is particularly useful when somebody connected to you using a random name – you can change it to be related to the context of the connection.

 ### Using .onion server addresses with Tor